Prioritize Your Team’s Well-Being with Group Health Insurance

 • Copayment (Copay)

-A fixed amount that the insured person must pay at the time of receiving healthcare services, such as doctor visits or prescription medications.
-The co-payment amount varies depending on the service and is often a set percentage or a fixed sum.
+A fixed amount the employer (or sometimes the employee) must pay while receiving healthcare services, such as doctor visits or prescription medications.
+The copayment amount may vary depending on the service.

 • Network

-A group of healthcare providers, hospitals that have agreements with the insurance company to provide services at negotiated rates.
-It is important to understand the network's size and the availability of preferred healthcare providers.
+A group of hospitals that have agreements with the insurance company to provide cashless treatments.
+While cashless services are available at non-network hospitals, the process is quicker and hassle-free in network hospitals.

-The process of obtaining approval from the insurance company before undergoing certain medical procedures or treatments.
+The process of obtaining approval from the insurance company before undergoing certain medical procedures or treatments for cashless claims.

 • Exclusions